kensho-technologies/graphql-compiler/README.md

 applicable classes are in `graphql_compiler/cost_estimation/statistics.py`.
 Currently, two classes are implemented:
 - Statistics, an abstract base class that describes the interface the cost estimator expects for statistics.
+This allows users to create their own implementations for the statistic class.
-- LocalStatistics, an implementation of Statistics, where you provide your statistics at initialization as parameters to the constructor.
+- LocalStatistics, an implementation of Statistics, where the statistics are provided during initialization, and can't be modified thereafter.

 Currently, three statistics are supported.
-The first statistic must be provided for an estimate, while the other two can be roughly approximated.
-The supported statistics are:
+Get_class_count() must be given for the cardinality estimator, while the other two are optional, as they can be roughly approximated.

+#### Required statistics

-1. get_class_count(class):
+- get_class_count(class):
   Given the name of a vertex or edge class, return the number of objects of that type.
 If the given class is an interface, the objects that inherit from this class should also be included.
 So if get_class_count('Entity') is called, it should also include the number of 'Animal' objects, 'Food' objects, etc.

+#### Optional statistics

-2. get_vertex_edge_vertex_count(source vertex class, edge class, target vertex class):
+- get_vertex_edge_vertex_count(source vertex class, edge class, target vertex class):
   Given the names of two vertex classes and an edge class, return the number of edges of the given type whose source endpoint is of type 'source vertex class', and the destination endpoint is of type 'target vertex class'.
 For example, get_vertex_edge_vertex_count('Animal', 'Entity_Related', 'BirthEvent') should provide the number of 'Entity_Related' edges that start from a vertex of type 'Animal' and end at a vertex of type 'BirthEvent'.
-3. get_distinct_field_values_count(vertex, field):
+- get_distinct_field_values_count(vertex, field):
   Given a vertex class, and a property field on that vertex class, return how many distinct values the given property field has.
 E.g. If get_distinct_field_values_count('Animal', 'name') is called, and there are 3 animals, two named 'Alice', and one called 'Bob', then the result should be 2, as